Check Last Minute Availability

 This pretty park west of Augusta is best known for its equestrian facilities, Confederate museum and lakeside group camp.
 Horseback riders can explore 12 miles of trails and stay overnight in their own campground.
 Overnight guests can choose from lakeside cottages or a modern campground, while large groups can enjoy privacy in the park’s group camp or pioneer campground.

-exit at #148.
+Take I-20 exit #148.
 Go 2 miles and cross the junction of Hwy.
 22 and Hwy.
 278. Turn right onto MLK Jr. Dr. Go 1 mile, then turn left onto Alexander Street.
 Follow signs to park office.